alexa/amazon-pay-alexa-utils-for-nodejs/README.md

 ## Amazon Pay Buyer Address API

-Amazon Pay helps you fullfilling your oders seamlessly, by - among others - offering delivery address data via the Amazon Pay payment objects.
+Amazon Pay helps you fulfilling your orders seamlessly, by - among others - offering delivery address data via the Amazon Pay payment objects.
 Sometimes, this is too late in the flow to personalize the experience.
 The Amazon Pay Buyer Address API was introduced to help you out.
 Retrieve the default shipping address of the current buyer via a simple GET request whenever you need it.

 Please check for granted Amazon Pay permissions first.